-What hard drive should I buy?
+What type of hard drive should I buy?

 Should I buy an HDD or an SDD?